dagger/dagger/docs/learn/107-kubernetes.md

 ### Generate Kubernetes manifest

-Now that you got generic definition for your kubernetes objects.
-You can use them to get back your yaml definition without having boilerplate or repetition.
+Now that you have generic definitions for your Kubernetes objects.
+You can use them to get back your YAML definition without having boilerplate nor repetition.

-Create a new definition named `#AppManifest` that will take care of generating the yaml in `kube/manifest.cue`.
+Create a new definition named `#AppManifest` that will generate the YAML in `kube/manifest.cue`.

 ```cue title="todoapp/cue.mod/kube/manifest.cue"
 package main